Apollo Global's MidCap Financial Cuts Dividend Amid Loan Challenges

 See More

-- Class Action Filed: Hagens Berman has initiated a class action lawsuit against Apollo Global Management (APO) on behalf of investors who purchased securities between May 10, 2021, and February 21, 2026, alleging that executives made materially false statements regarding their ties to Jeffrey Epstein, potentially leading to significant investor losses.
+- Class Action Filed: Hagens Berman has initiated a class action lawsuit against Apollo Global Management (APO) on behalf of investors who purchased securities between May 10, 2021, and February 21, 2026, alleging that executives made materially false statements regarding ties to Jeffrey Epstein, potentially leading to significant investor losses.

-- Severe Market Reaction: Following a series of investigative reports about Apollo's relationship with Epstein, the company's stock plummeted over 15% in three weeks, erasing approximately $12 billion in market capitalization, indicating serious market concerns regarding corporate governance and transparency.
+- Severe Market Reaction: Following a series of investigative reports about Apollo's relationship with Epstein, the company's stock plummeted over 15% in three weeks, erasing approximately $12 billion in market capitalization, indicating strong market concerns over the firm's transparency.

 See More